Cost of a toilet replacement

 Labor cost to replace a toilet

-Many people are comfortable purchasing a toilet but not as comfortable installing it.
-Fortunately, replacing a toilet is a fairly simple job for a professional, and labor costs aren't ridiculous, in most cases.
+You might be comfortable purchasing a toilet, but installing it is a different story.
+Fortunately, replacing a toilet is a fairly simple job for a professional, and the labor costs aren't ridiculous in most cases.

-Labor costs should run you $100 to $150 if there’s no damage to the subfloor or flange.
-However, costs can increase by $100 to $400 if your previous toilet was leaking at the base or if the flange is broken, depending on how extensive the damage is.
+The labor costs should run you $100 to $150 if there’s no damage to the subfloor or flange.
+However, these costs may increase by $100 to $400 if your previous toilet was leaking at the base or if the flange is broken, depending on how extensive the damage is.

-This also means you can save yourself $100 to $400 by installing your own toilet, if you’re up to the task.
-Just make sure you know how to turn off your water and move a heavy toilet outside before you begin.
+So, you can save yourself up to a few hundred dollars by installing your own toilet if you’re up to the task — just make sure you know how to turn off your water and move a heavy toilet outside before you begin.